bGuenes/sbi_chemical_abundances/README.md

 The prediction for the TNG simulator seems also to be quite close to the ground truth. <br>
 The deviation is higher for the alternative yield set, since the NN was trained on the TNG yield set and the NPE is not able to generalize to other yield sets. <br>
 The total inference time for $1000$ simulations for the $1000$ stars is around $10$ seconds for each yield set and therefore orders of magnitudes faster then traditional MCMC methods, which would take around $40$ hours for $200$ stars. <br>
-The total time from data creation with the simulator to the final inference is around half an hour. <br>
+The total time from data creation with the simulator to the final inference is less than an hour. <br>